TUdby/RSA-Educational/README.md

 So what is the phi function and why does it seem to have different forms?
 These “different forms” turn out to all be specific results from the same general form.
 The phi function is defined to answer the following question: if I input a number n, how many numbers smaller than n are relatively prime to n?
+That's why it was made, but we won't be referencing that anymore, I simply bring it up to demistify the function.
+The significance of phi comes from a theorem name Eulers Theorem that we will cover in the next section.
+For the rest of the this section, I will show the general form, and show how it derives the specific forms we will be using.

 Before we see the general function, remember that every number has a unique set of prime factors.
 A certain unique prime factor may be multiplied more than